How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Lack-of-fit reduction

 In this section, we provide a variant of the lack-of-fit reduction in non-equilibrium thermodynamics that is based on the Onsager-Machlup path-integral formalism \cite{om}, generalizing works of Bruce Turkington \cite{turkington,Turkington-turbulence,Turkington-point-vortex,Turkington-fluctuations}, Richard Kleeman \cite{kleeman}, and ours \cite{JSP2020,lof2024}.

 The lack-of-fit method reduces a detailed description of a physical system to a less detailed description by taking into account only some degrees of freedom.
-The basic idea is to minimize the discrepancy (lack of fit) between the detailed and reduced evolution equations near the MaxEnt submanifold (the image of the MaxEnt mapping from the reduced state space to the detailed space).
+The basic idea is to minimize the \emph{discrepancy} (lack of fit) between the detailed and reduced evolution equations near the \emph{MaxEnt submanifold} (the image of the MaxEnt mapping from the reduced state space to the detailed space).
 The reduced dynamics then contains dissipative terms that are derived from the detailed evolution.
 In particular, even purely Hamiltonian systems can be reduced to a dissipative dynamics, and the method does not require any fitting parameters.
-In the present manuscript, we formulate the lack-of-fit reduction in the context of the path-integral formalism \cite{kleeman}.
+In the present manuscript, we formulate the lack-of-fit reduction in the context of the KL discrepancy introduced in the preceding chapter.